JeromRequillo/jeromrequillo.github.io/README.md

 ---

 A modern, interactive, and responsive **personal portfolio website** built using **pure HTML, CSS, and JavaScript**.
-Designed to showcase my professional background as a **Licensed Professional Teacher** and **Professional Musician**, with smooth animations, clean layout, and user-focused interactions.
+Designed to showcase my professional background as a **Licensed Professional Teacher**, with smooth animations, clean layout, and user-focused interactions.

 🔗 **Live Preview (GitHub Pages):**
 👉 jeromrequillo.github.io